tangym27/ruffLife/README.md

 [GCC 4.2.1 (Apple Inc. build 5666) (dot 3)] on darwin Type "help", "copyright", "credits" or "license" for more information.
 ```
-2. Install virtualenv and create your own environment by running the following in terminal.
+2. Install python3-venv and create your own environment by running the following in terminal.
 Replace <VENV> with the name of your virtual environment (your choice).
 ```
-$ sudo pip install virtualenv
+$ sudo apt install python3-venv
-$ virtualenv <VENV>
+$ python3 -m venv <VENV>
 ```
-3. Activate the virtual environment by typing ```$ . <VENV>/bin/activate``` in the terminal.
+3. Activate the virtual environment by typing ```$ .
+PATH_TO_VENV/bin/activate``` in the terminal.
 Make sure you are in the directory which contains the virtual environment.
 To check, type in ```ls``` to get a current listing of the files in your current working directory.
 4. Install the following dependencies:
 ```
 $ sudo pip install wheel